Kaycodes11/main_nest/src/shared/interceptors/example.md

 ```

 # Response interceptor e.g. TransformInterceptor: (don't use @Res() with it directly)

+NOTE: whether thrown error or return a response; it could be modified here through next.handle()

 ```ts
 import { Injectable, NestInterceptor, ExecutionContext, CallHandler } from '@nestjs/common';